Richard Gambier-Parry: Military honours and later life

 In 1942, Richard Gambier-Parry received the rank of Brigadier.
-On 1 January 1945, his appointment as Companion of the Most Distinguished Order of Saint Michael and Saint George (CMG) was announced in the Supplement to the London Gazette.
+His appointment as Companion of the Most Distinguished Order of Saint Michael and Saint George (CMG) was announced in the 1945 New Year Honours.
 He ran a network of secret listening stations after the war, and was appointed Director of Communications at Hanslope Park, in the Borough of Milton Keynes.
 On 11 April 1947, he was granted the honorary rank of Brigadier in the Royal Welch Fusiliers.
 On 11 April 1949, Brigadier Gambier-Parry, with service number 9669, was appointed honorary Colonel in the Royal Corps of Signals.
 He retired in 1955.
-The Director of Communications of the Foreign Office was honoured as a Knight Commander of the Most Distinguished Order of Saint Michael and Saint George (KCMG) on 2 January 1956.
+As Director of Communications of the Foreign Office he was knighted (KCMG) in the 1956 New Year Honours.
 Gambier-Parry and his wife had a home in Malta, where he founded a successful casino.
 In England, he was active in the community during his retirement, serving as president of the Bletchley Conservative Club and president of the Milton Keynes Cricket Club.
 In addition, he was a regular speaker at the yearly Bletchley Police dinner.
 Brigadier Sir Richard Gambier-Parry died on 19 June 1965 at Abbots Close, Milton Keynes Village.

 In 1974, information about Bletchley Park started to become declassified and was made known to the British public.